sherzodcode/diary-API/readme.txt

 First day of using this diary.
 I should write about what i code, and how i did it, my toughts about that and what can i add for upgrade that code.

 //////////
+date: 17.03.2023

+Today was an interesting day, I was really scared that i might go to the army for 1 yearsssss That was sick as shit, I could'nt believe how bad was the the workers out there, They are fricking liers.
+But my father came and it was done Alhamdulillah.
+I'll not care about army untill nect year, In Sha Allah And i coded today, yess, i added 5 more questions to JOB INTERVIEW repository

+//////////

+//////////
 date: 16.03.2023